-The Duties of a CNA
+The Job of a Nursing Assistant

 - Furnishing basic care to patients

-- Checking patient’s vital signs
+- Taking patient’s vital signs

 - Keeping a record of patient’s health status

 - Transporting patients to other rooms

 CNAs might also work in Sheridan MT nursing homes or long term care facilities.
 In those environments, nursing assistants are more involved in assisting patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that most people accomplish daily without aid, such as eating, dressing, or using the bathroom.
 Nursing assistants commonly develop more of a bond with these patients since they often stay in the facilities for prolonged time frames.
 Frequently, they can end up being the conduit between the patient and the rest of the medical staff because of their relationships with their charges.
 Because of this, the CNA’s expertise can be an useful resource for preparing the appropriate care and treatment of long term care patients.